 Bigger isn’t always better when it comes to safety, as the 2018 Toyota 4Runner proves.
 It’s behind the times when it comes to its crash-test scores and available high-tech safety equipment, which knocks it down to a 4 out of 10 on our scale.
 (Read more about how we rate cars.)

 All 2018 4Runners come with a rearview camera, eight airbags, stability control, active head restraints, and anti-lock brakes.
 But that’s about where the safety tech stops.
-You won’t find blind-spot monitors, automatic emergency braking, or collision warnings here.
+You won’t find blind-spot monitors, automatic emergency braking, or forward-collision warnings here.

 Additionally, the 4Runner’s crash-test scores aren’t top-notch.
 The government awards this SUV line four stars overall, including four for frontal crash protection, five for side impacts, and three for rollover.